Blood and Cardiovascular diseasesDiseases and conditions

 SUMMARY

-This article outlines the most commonly requested laboratory tests for hypertension, including Complete Blood Count (CBC), Basic Metabolic Panel (BMP), Lipid Profile, and Urinalysis.
-While these laboratory tests do not diagnose hypertension, they provide valuable information in diagnosing and managing hypertension and any underlying conditions that might be contributing to high blood pressure.
+This article outlines the most commonly requested laboratory tests for hypertension.
+These tests include Complete Blood Count (CBC), Basic Metabolic Panel (BMP), Lipid Profile, and Urinalysis.
 Hypertension is diagnosed by measuring the blood pressure.
+While these tests do not diagnose hypertension, they provide valuable information in diagnosing and managing it.
+They also help identify any underlying conditions.

-If you have questions you can drop them below in the comment section.
-You can contact us here: Google page – Helalmedical, or Facebook page.
+Do you have questions?
+You can drop a comment below.
+You can contact us here: Google page – Helal Medical, or Facebook page.
 We offer quick and convenient testing options.